 Yspaniola's Learning Centers serves 65 children aged 4-17 in Batey Libertad, a marginalized community in the agricultural heart of the Dominican Republic.
 The Learning Center provides critical access to small-group instruction and Spanish literacy support for children in the community, including those who speak Haitian Creole as their first language.
 This project will support materials to sustain our educational programs for at-risk youth in the community and help maintain our teachers salary's.

-The Dominican education system is one of Latin America's poorest: in a 2010 study by the Ministry of Education, fourth-graders answered correctly only 38.2% of math questions and 34% of reading comprehension questions.
-In Dominican bateys, impoverished rural communities, students fare much worse.
+The Dominican education system is one of Latin America's poorest.
+Classrooms are overcrowded, often with 30-40 students per teacher.
+In Dominican bateys, deeply impoverished communities that developed around the sugarcane industry, students face significant barriers to educational achievement.
 Only 21% of teens attend secondary school, compared to a national average of 51%.
-1 in 5 children under age 15 live without their parents, underscoring the enormous barriers to educational achievement.
+1 in 5 children under age 15 live without their parents, further underscoring the unique challenges faced by our students.

 The Learning Center offers a vertical model of educational attainment that will grow as students graduate from our program to become the teachers and mentors for a new generation of children.
 With this project's support, we aim to incorporate preschool classes and teen mentorship to feed into our existing university scholarship program, thereby offering higher education to the most vulnerable youth in the Dominican Republic.
 Through education, families may finally break the cycle of poverty.